Harvesting my luffa sponges was a bit of a confusing endeavor. I read so many “How-To” articles and felt they were pretty misleading in ways.

-When reading about when to pick luffa gourds, you’ll read to only pick your luffas when they’re brown and dried on the vine.
+When reading about when to pick luffa gourds, you’ll read to only pick your luffas when they’re brown and dry on the vine.
 You’ll also read to only pick them when they’re still yellow/green.

 In my experience, you do not want them dried up and hard hanging on the vine.
-This means your luffa sponge is more likely to already be molding.
-Instead, look for luffa gourds that are turning from green to yellow, making their way to a brown luffa.
+This means your luffa sponge is more likely to already be molding (at least if you live in Central Florida).

 Texture when harvesting luffa sponges

-If the gourd feels pretty soft, leave it a day and check again tomorrow.
+If the gourd feels pretty soft and squishy, leave it a day and check again tomorrow.
 Pick the luffa if your luffa sponge feels like it’d be pretty hard if you waited a day!

 The browner your gourds get the harder they will get.
 I read this was the perfect time to pick them.
 As mentioned before, this method always meant more mold in my sub-tropical climate.